AndrewCollin32/HotPlate-Waitlist-Manager/README.md

   </ul>
   <li>Edit Drop-down menu</li>
   <ul>
-    <li>Add - Takes you to a page where you can add an additonal entry</li>
+    <li>Add - Takes you to a page where you can add an additional entry</li>
     <li>Edit - Takes you to a page where you can edit your selected entry on the table</li>
     <li>Cut - Deletes a selected entry</li>
     <li>Warn - Sends a SMS message to your selected entry warning your customer that their seating is almost ready</li>